Javadyakuza/TIP3-Docs/Deployments/upgradeableContracts.md

 ### Step 2: Deploy Token Wallet (Token Wallet Platform)
   We utilized the `deployWallet` function of the root contract to deploy a `TokenWalletPlatform` contract which results deployment of the `TokenWalletUpgradeable` contract.

+### Step 3: Mint Tip-3 Tokens for the Token wallet
+We utilize the mint function on the token root upgradeable contract to mint tip-3 token for the newly deploy token wallet upgradeable contract.

-### Step 3: Interacting with Token Wallet Upgradeable
+### Step 4: Interacting with Token Wallet Upgradeable
   We called the balance method on the token wallet contract to ensure that its deployed and then minted TIP-3 tokens for it to ensure is typical fungible functionality.

+### Step 5: UPgrading the TokenWalletUpgradeable

 <script lang="ts" >